influxdata/docs-v2/content/influxdb/v2.1/reference/internals/runtime.md

 ### Get all runtime profiles

-To download all runtime profiles at once, use an HTTP client like `curl` or `wget` to send a `GET` request to the `/debug/pprof/all` endpoint. `go tool pprof` can't fetch profiles directly from `/debug/pprof/all`.
+To download all runtime profiles at once, use an HTTP client to send a `GET` request to the `/debug/pprof/all` endpoint. `go tool pprof` can't fetch profiles directly from `/debug/pprof/all`.

 {{% api-endpoint method="GET" endpoint="http://localhost:8086/debug/pprof/all" %}}

-InfluxDB returns a gzipped tar file that contains profiles in the **profile.proto** format:
+InfluxDB returns a gzipped tar file that contains the following profiles in the **profile.proto** format:

 - `profiles/allocs.pb.gz`: [profile all memory allocations](#profile-all-memory-allocations)
 - `profiles/block.pb.gz`: [profile blocking operations](#profile-blocking-operations)